 The Financial Reporting Manager has the necessary expertise of administration, finance and control matters.
 He performs the functions required of him by Art.
-154-bis of TUF.
+154-bis of the Consolidated Finance Act.

 Art.
 24 of the Articles of Association states that the Board of Directors shall grant the Financial Reporting Manager appropriate powers and resources to perform the duties assigned to him under applicable laws and regulations.